- Live With Us

 - Visit Us

 The Assistant Director (AD) is a full-time member of the professional staff.
 The AD is responsible for the overall operation of an area and functions in an advisory capacity to develop the potential of each student towards their educational goals.
 They have earned at least a master's degree and has an extensive background in the field of Residence Life or Student Development.

 Complex Directors (CD) are live-in, full-time professional staff members.
-A Complex Director's primary function is the management of a residence hall or group of residence halls.
+A Complex Director's primary function is the management of a residence hall, apartment complex or a group of residence halls and apartments.
 A CD must have earned at least a master's degree and have an extensive background in the field of Residence Life or Student Development.
 CDs serve as advisors to residence hall governments, and, when applicable, assist in planning programs in the residence halls.

 Associate Resident Directors - Residence Halls

 Associate Resident Directors are live-in professional staff members who are working toward a master's degree.
 Associate Resident Directors are jointly responsible for their area and other individual responsibilities as outlined by their supervisor(s).